 Our inability to properly account for them did nothing to dissolve their foundational relevance to everything that has come since – that some 50% of every house and coin is in fact owed, and long overdue, not to the banks, but to our mothers.

 A sum, by itself, is meaningless.
-While not all sums in Austrian or Keynesian economics lack context to this dire extent, it is precisely the ubiquity and exaltation of numbers which has fed the profit-bearing vine into every aspect of society, worldwide, on a blind lie of the total dominance of trade.
-Leaving us paralyzed, it constricts with greed and inertia, precisely when we need the most agility from our massive economy, facing the ecological cliff amidst a rising storm of consumption.
+While not all sums in Austrian or Keynesian economics lack context to this dire extent, it is precisely the ubiquity and exaltation of dollar-value numbers which has fed the profit-bearing vine into every aspect of society, worldwide, on a blind lie of the total dominance of trade.
+Leaving us paralyzed, it constricts with greed and inertia, precisely when we need the most agility from our massive economy, facing the ecological cliff and rising storms of consumption.

-For those more intent on getting mom her due, and less concerned with perfect price balances at the market, 70% could be a more consistent benchmark.
+For those more intent on getting mom her due, and less concerned with perfect price balances at the market, 70% could be a consistent benchmark.

-As informed by Modern Monetary Theory, fiat currency like ours, or any distributed by a sovereign entity, is created at will every day by nothing more than keystrokes in a computer.
+As informed by Modern Monetary Theory, fiat currency like ours, or any distributed by a sovereign nation, is created at will every day by nothing more than keystrokes in a computer.
 We could literally double our money supply overnight, if we could figure out where it was all supposed to go, and somehow control for market spasms and inflation.

 As it turns out, we live in strange times.
 Not only can we measure the sun, but we’ve already done it.
 The Earth receives 240W per square meter (NASA Earth Observatory, Climate and Earth’s Energy Budget, 2009).
-What we lack is context for what that number means in terms of potential productive Value.
+What we lack is context for what that number means in terms of realistic potential productive value.
 Enter Organomics.

-Even progressive economists will shy away from considering these questions, convinced like the mainstream that we are always at or near the limits of economic activity, appearances of equilibrium being self-evident and inflation frighteningly apocalyptic.
+Even progressive economists will shy away from considering this, convinced with the mainstream that we are always at or near the limits of economic activity, inflation being frighteningly apocalyptic.
 A boost of 20% could shatter us like 1929 or 2008 or worse, let alone the 70% – 300% increase being bandied around here like magic dust.
 The discipline on all sides is consumed daily by debate over a mere 2% of GDP ($418B in 2020) – the target growth rate for inflation.
-Special Organomics pulls back the veil on this false conflict, illuminating that spending power over 200% of our national budget is by all appearances a conservative undershot of where we truly stand.
+Special Organomics pulls back the veil on this false conflict, illuminating that spending power over 200% of our national budget is by all appearances a very conservative undershot of where we truly stand.

 It is not magic dust at all, but more like a comet that exploded 12,800 years ago, showering the world in diamonds.
 Science, history and multiplication are all a little bit stranger than we may sometimes imagine – in our bubbles of retail, finance, hunger and rent – but they will carry us into the future nonetheless, like the Nile to the sea.

 Money loaned = production.
-This is the equation that creates businesses and puts new money in the economy, when central banks make business loans.
+This is the normal equation that creates businesses and puts new money into the economy, when central banks make business loans.
 Repaid with interest it explains the growth of civilization, or so the story goes.
 Ensuring the perpetuation of the machinery of debt through interest rates, we can never stop growing, swimming against a current of our own creation, because the amount owed in aggregate is always larger than the amount in circulation.

 We would rather admit ignorance than pretend to a system that does not work, a privilege not afforded to traditional economists, who ultimately must act as if they understand, as if their system is an expression of pure natural law, or risk catastrophic losses of public confidence.
 But the gulf between economists and reality is wide enough to lose nations.
 Real forests and mountaintops routinely disappear into these cracks.

-If there is yet a balance between cashflow and inflation, where purchase of goods and services determines the fulcrum – the point of equilibrium at which we should print no more cash – all market-relevant production must be accounted for.
-Otherwise our currency will be artificially restricted, resulting in a high-stress and insolvent economy in which many will struggle.
-Homemakers, thieves and volunteers all contribute productive output to a nation, their services intermingling, uncounted yet fluid into and out of the moneyed economy, both influencing and being influenced by inflation.
+If there is yet a balance between cashflow and inflation, a push and pull where production determines the fulcrum – the point of equilibrium at which we should print no more cash because there are too few goods or too much demand – all market-relevant production must be accounted for.

 An invention of the Greatest Generation, gaining international acceptance as it drove the large wartime economies of WWII, GDP theory favors widespread calamity, loss of life and environmental devastation as economic positives, treating foreign aid and desolation with the same brush.
 It may seem disingenuous to treat invasions as exports, but this is essentially the course taken by GDP theory, and mainstream economists for nearly a full century.

 What is the cost of war?
 As we open the file on this question, the economic and social impacts flower outward like a plume of smoke, exponential, reaching into every aspect of the nations engaged.
 Bombs exploded, destruction of infrastructure, declines in the working population, psychological costs, opportunity costs, social instability, inflation, reconstruction and more tie themselves to the neck of every nation on the receiving end of nearly every armed conflict in the modern world.
 Mercy is due any economist tackling a serious estimate of the cost.
 We sooner measure the sun itself.